zwave-js/zwave-js-ui/docs/usage/setup.md

 - **Auth**: Enable this to password protect your application.
 Default credentials are:
   - Username:`admin`
   - Password: `zwave`
+- **Plugins**: List of plugins to use.
+If the plugin you want to use is not listed just write the name or the path to it and press enter.
+More about plugins [here](/guide/plugins)
 - **Log enabled**: Enable logging for zwavejs2mqtt
 - **Log level**: Set the log level (Error, Warn, Info, Verbose, Debug, Silly)
 - **Log to file**: Enable this to store the logs to a file